Adykey79/python-challenge/README.md

 # PyBank's Financial Analysis:

-I created a Python script to analyze a company's financial records in this challenge.
-Here I have a financial dataset called budget_data.csv, which consists of "date" and "profit/loss" columns.
+<p>I created a Python script to analyze a company's financial records in this challenge.
+Here I have a financial dataset called budget_data.csv, which consists of "date" and "profit/loss" columns.</p>

-Here I created a Python script that parses the records to calculate each of the following values:
+<p>Here I created a Python script that parses the records to calculate each of the following values:</p>

 - The total number of months in the dataset